github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/index.md

 ---
-title: Setting up and managing your GitHub profile
+Title: Setting up and managing your GitHub profile
-intro: You can customize your GitHub profile and manage your contribution graph.
+Intro: You can customize your GitHub profile and manage your contribution graph.
-shortTitle: Profiles
+ShortTitle: Profiles
-redirect_from:
+ReDirect_From:
   - /categories/setting-up-and-managing-your-github-profile
   - /github/setting-up-and-managing-your-github-profile
-versions:
+Versions:
   fpt: '*'
   ghes: '*'
   ghae: '*'
   ghec: '*'
-topics:
+Topics:
   - Profiles
-children:
+Children:
   - /customizing-your-profile
   - /managing-contribution-settings-on-your-profile
 ---